 Gather all detail shot items in one area so your photographer can get to work photographing them as soon as they arrive — meaning you’ll get to focus on being pampered as you get ready instead of chasing down the rings to be photographed.

 Your detail items may include: the paper suite (invitation, save the date, envelope, etc.), jewelry, dress, shoes, garter, heirloom pieces, perfume, and the rings.
 It's also great to include any themed décor pieces you may have incorporated into the reception décor.
 This helps make your images more cohesive and tie together, especially in albums.

-Bridesmaids accounted for
+Bridal party accounted for

 It's best to have the bridal party get ready at the same location as the brides and grooms.
 They'll be there to help with any dilemmas you encounter and you'll make some great memories together.
-The bridal party should be finished getting ready by the time the brides and grooms are ready to get dressed.
+Have your bridal party should be finished getting ready by the time the brides and grooms are ready to get dressed.
 That way everyone is comfortable and looking good in photos as they help you accessorize.

 Have your wedding dress and brides maids dresses accessible

-Make sure you either provide clothing for your bridesmaids to wear (matching robes, tank tops, etc) or have them arrive in something other than their bridesmaids dress.
+Provide clothing for your bridesmaids to wear (matching robes, tank tops, etc) or have them arrive in something other than their bridesmaids dress.
 This way, I'll get to photograph all of your dresses together.
 If you have custom hangers make sure they are with the appropriate dresses.

 Arrival of of the flowers